CODERdotEXE/TelecomApp-Server/README.md

 cat > README.md <<EOL
 # Server-Side Application

-This is the server-side component of your application.
+This is the server-side component of Telecom application.
 It serves as the backend for handling various functionalities.

 ## Table of Contents
 - [Installation](#installation)